6ixtyn9-sudo/Breakwater/HANDOVER.md

 Workflow dispatch and secret updates are documented in README.md.
 Updates ship as signed git bundles; never hand-edit committed state files.

+Notes for operators/agents:
+- `scripts/commit_state.sh` always pulls/pushes `origin main` (hardcoded).
+  Do not expect "run workflow on a branch" to keep state isolated.

 ## Process rules for future agents
 - Verify current code on main before claiming anything is broken or missing; tag evidence with its as-of time.
 - No silent fallbacks, no silent drops: every guard decision is journaled